artikcloud/tutorial-java-otaFirmwareUpdateStarter/readme.md

 ## Overview of workflows
 - Create a device type in Developer Dashboard and enable Device Management for that device type.
 - Add a device of that type to your account in My ARTIK Cloud.
 Note the device ID and token.
-- In the sample code, add device ID and token to the SampleApp.java file.
-- Run the SampleApp (lwm2m client) - this will create a connection to ARTIK Cloud and wait for a firmware update.
+- Run the SampleApp (lwm2m client) and provide the device ID and token.
+This will create a connection to ARTIK Cloud and wait for a firmware update.
 - In ARTIK Cloud Device Management Dashboard, upload a firmware image, and select the connected device to apply a firmware update.
-- Watch the logs in of the lwm2m client to observe the firmware update.
+- Watch the logs of the lwm2m client to observe the firmware update.

 ## Setup / Installation